Join the Verbate community to learn and grow alongside leaders from other non-profit and community organizations.

 What if I don’t identify with a certain group...can I still support them?

-The answer is, yes!
+The answer is, yes, but be thoughtful!
 Allyship is one of the most powerful things an ERG program enables.

 By showing up, either as an ally or as a member, it shows your ERGs you care about the work they’re doing.
 Keep in mind, many of your fellow coworkers are often running ERGs as a responsibility on top of their day job.
 So, simply showing up to an open event, or sharing their post or liking their Slack message, means the world to them.
-Make the effort!
+Make the effort and amplify their work!
 And make sure not to make it about you if you’re committed to being a good ally - listen, learn and ask.

 One of the other greatest things you can to to validate your ERG leaders and efforts is to communicate to leadership that their work is valuable to you as an employee.
 ERGs are often tied to greater retention and recruitment - but the quantitate, data-driven piece of this is just as impactful as the qualitative value.